AniruddhaSadhukhan/Micro-Frontend-Example/mf-angular-ondemand/README.md

 # Angular Micro-Frontend Ondemand with internal routing

 Sample Angular Micro-Frontend project which is loaded only during initialisation of a particular component of the container app on demand basis.
 Internal Routing is also there in this Micro-Frontend.

+&nbsp;
 This has 1 micro-frontend:

 1.  _mf-angular-ondemand_